seraficaj/fccsf_wsl_guide/dbs-languages-frameworks.md

-# Setting Up Databases, Languages and Frameworks
+# Setting Up Databases, Languages, and Frameworks

 ## Table of Contents
 - JavaScript